MicrosoftDocs/iis-docs/iis/web-hosting/hosting-the-microsoft-web-platform-on-amazon-ec2/amazon-ec2-microsoft-web-platform-dotnetnuke.md

 Launching an DotNetNuke Instance

-Click the "Instances" menu item on the left hand sid eand click the "Launch Instance" button.
+Click the "Instances" menu item on the left hand side and click the "Launch Instance" button.
 [![](amazon-ec2-microsoft-web-platform-dotnetnuke/_static/image10.png)](amazon-ec2-microsoft-web-platform-dotnetnuke/_static/image9.png)

 Now select "Community Images" in the resulting dialog.